tfinn91/RandomDocumentation/BioPerlDocumentation.md

 ##Using Clustalw

-Included with the files is a Clustalw executable located in `/Documents/Hybrid Species Research/bin/clustalw-2.1-macosx`.
+Included is a Clustalw executable located in `/Documents/Hybrid Species Research/bin/clustalw-2.1-macosx`.
 The file is called `clustalw2`.
-Our program runs with the file called `clustalw`.
+Our program looks for the executable named `clustalw`.

-Rename the file to `clustalw`.
+Rename `clustalw2` to `clustalw`.
 You can right click and select rename to perform this action or you can do it at the command line after navigating to the Hybrid Species Research folder:

 ```bash
 $ cd bin/clustalw-2.1-macosx